FelixSFD/F1MV_RaceControlNotifier/README.md

 You probably don't.

-I started this project to have some fun with SwiftUI and TTS, but it turned out to be a nice gimmick for me, because when watching Formula 1 with [F1MultiViewer](https://beta.f1mv.com), I only have one small screen left for the Race Control messages and this application makes it easier to be informed about Race Control messages.
+I started this project to have some fun with SwiftUI and TTS, but it turned out to be a nice gimmick for me, because when watching Formula 1 with [F1MultiViewer](https://beta.f1mv.com), I only have one small screen left for the Race Control messages and this application makes it easier to be informed about new messages.

 # How can I run this?

-As I'm not part of the Apple Developer program, I can't provide the binary of the app.
+As I'm not member of the Apple Developer program, I can't provide the binary of the app.
 You can clone the repository with Xcode and build it on your own machine.

 ## System Requirements